National Mentoring Programme 2019

 How to Apply

-– A Statement of Intent outlining what project you will focus on during the mentoring process.
+– A Statement of Intent outlining what project you will focus on during the mentoring process (max 150 words)

-– 2,500–5,000 words of fiction, non-fiction or YA OR 4 poems/180 lines of poetry OR writers for young children can submit a lower word count that is appropriate to their writing project.
+– maximum of 4,000 words of Literary Fiction, Creative Non-Fiction or YA OR 4 poems/180 lines of poetry OR writers for young children can submit a lower word count that is appropriate to their writing project.

 Only one submission per applicant is allowed.
 Applications for mentees will only be accepted through Submittable.

 In 2019, applications will be scored through a combination of externally judged blind readings of work-in-progress and a Words Ireland panel review of additional information (CVs, Statements, etc), with a respective 75%/25% split between these two.

 About the National Mentoring Programme in 2018

 The mentoring relationships, made possible by financial support from the Arts Council, consist of four meetings each, with reading and analysis of writing in advance of each meeting.